 This bread recipe is the one that I use for my Homemade Cinnamon Rolls which are a melt-in-your-mouth food luxury you must have.

-Click here or on the photo below to grab that Cinnamon Roll recipe.
+Click here to grab the Cinnamon Roll recipe.
 You’re gonna love them, I promise!Print

 Homemade Buttery Bread Rolls